-Dr. Thorpe is a Professor in the Department of Health, Behavior and Society and a national leader in seeking to understand how social determinants of health impact race- and SES-related disparities across the life course in functional and health status of community-dwelling adults with a current focus on African-American men.
+Dr. Thorpe is Associate Vice Provost of Faculty Diversity, a professor in the Department of Health, Behavior and Society, and a national leader in seeking to understand how social determinants of health impact race- and SES-related disparities across the life course in functional and health status of community-dwelling adults with a current focus on African-American men.
 He is also PI on an NIA R01 grant that examines that the role of psychosocial stress and longevity in African-American families.
 As a Provost’s Fellow, he worked with the Offices of Faculty Affairs and Research to design skills training modules for undergraduate research and develop a mentoring program to train graduate students, postdoctoral trainees, and faculty in the art of mentoring undergraduate students.

 Dorian is a fourth year PhD candidate in the Department of Molecular Microbiology and Immunology.
 With interest in vector borne and parasitic diseases, his research focuses on the molecular mechanism of action for various insect repellents that are currently being used in mosquito control.
 Before coming to Hopkins, he worked on his MPH at the UC Berkeley School of Public Health where he was heavily involved in diversity initiatives and even worked in the UC Berkeley Office of Graduate Diversity.
 Throughout his graduate education, he has valued outreach and support of other underrepresented minorities and looks forward to continuing this work through the LEARNED initiative.